Nick Cave: Partners and children

-Cave dated Anita Lane from the late 1970s to mid-1980s.
+Cave dated singer/songwriter Anita Lane from the late 1970s to the mid-1980s.
 Cave and Lane recorded together on a few occasions.
-Their most notable collaborations include Lane's "cameo" verse on Cave's Bob Dylan cover "Death Is Not The End" from the album Murder Ballads, and a cover of the Serge Gainsbourg/Jane Birkin song "Je t'aime... moi non plus/ I love you ... me neither".
-Lane co-wrote the lyrics to the title track for Cave's 1984 LP, From Her to Eternity, as well as the lyrics of the song "Stranger Than Kindness" from Your Funeral, My Trial.
+Their most notable collaborations include Lane's "cameo" verse on Cave's Bob Dylan cover version "Death Is Not the End" from the studio album Murder Ballads (1996), and a cover of the Serge Gainsbourg and Jane Birkin song "Je t'aime...moi non plus/ I love you...me neither".
+Lane co-wrote the lyrics to the title track for Cave's studio album, From Her to Eternity (1984), as well as the lyrics of the song "Stranger Than Kindness" from Your Funeral...My Trial (1986).

 Cave then moved to São Paulo, Brazil, in 1990, where he met and married his first wife, Brazilian journalist Viviane Carneiro.
 She gave birth to their son Luke in 1991.
 Cave and Carneiro were married for six years and divorced in 1996.

-Cave's son Jethro was also born in 1991, just ten days before Luke, and grew up with his mother, Beau Lazenby, in Melbourne, Australia.
-Cave and Jethro did not meet one another until Jethro was about seven or eight.
-Jethro Lazenby, also known as Jethro Cave, died in May 2022, aged 31.
+Cave's son Jethro was also born in 1991, just 10 days before Luke, and grew up with his mother, Beau Lazenby, in Melbourne, Australia.
+Cave and Jethro never met until Jethro was about seven or eight.
+He died at age 31 in May 2022.

-Cave briefly dated PJ Harvey during the mid-1990s, with whom he recorded the duet "Henry Lee".
-Their breakup influenced his 1997 album The Boatman's Call.
+Cave briefly dated English singer/songwriter PJ Harvey during the mid-1990s, with whom he recorded the duet "Henry Lee".
+Their break-up influenced his studio album The Boatman's Call (1997).

-In 1997, Cave met British model Susie Bick; they married in 1999.
+In 1997, Cave met English model Susie Bick; they married in 1999.
 Their twin sons, Arthur and Earl, were born in London in 2000 and raised in Brighton.
-Bick is the model on the cover of Cave's album Push the Sky Away.
+Bick is the model on the cover of Cave's studio album Push the Sky Away (2013).

 When he was 15 years old, Cave's son Arthur fell from a cliff at Ovingdean, near Brighton, and died from his injuries on 14 July 2015.
 An inquest found that Arthur had taken LSD before the fall and the coroner ruled his death was an accident.
-The effect of Arthur's death on Cave and his family was explored in the 2016 documentary film One More Time with Feeling, the 2016 album Skeleton Tree, and the 2019 album Ghosteen.
+The effect of Arthur's death on Cave and his family was explored in the documentary film One More Time with Feeling (2016), and the studio album Ghosteen (2019).

-Cave is the godfather to Michael Hutchence's daughter Heavenly Hiraani Tiger Lily.
-Cave performed "Into My Arms" at the televised funeral of Hutchence, but insisted that the cameras cease rolling during his performance.
+Cave is the godfather to Michael Hutchence's daughter Tiger Hutchence-Geldof; he performed "Into My Arms" at the televised funeral of Hutchence, but insisted that the cameras cease rolling during his performance.